 So far, we have only examined the location of stocks in the minimum risk portfolio, for which $\theta = 0$.
-As we increase θ towards unity, portfolio risk as a function of time soon starts behaving very differently from the mean correlation coefficient and normalized tree length.
+As we increase θ towards unity, portfolio risk as a function of time soon starts behaving very differently from the mean correlation coefficient and normalized tree length as shown in Fig. 12.
 Consequently, it is no longer useful in describing diversification potential of the market.
-However, another interesting result emerges: The average weighted portfolio layer $l{\mathbf{P}}(t, \theta)$ decreases for increasing values of θ , as shown in Fig. 13.
+However, another interesting result emerges: The average weighted portfolio layer $l{\mathbf{P}}(t, \theta)$ decreases for increasing values of θ .
 This means that out of all the possible Markowitz portfolios, the minimum risk portfolio stocks are located furthest away from the central vertex, and as we move towards portfolios with higher expected return, the stocks included in these portfolios are located closer to the central vertex.
-When static central node is used, the average values of the weighted portfolio layer $l{\mathbf{P}}(t,\theta)$ for θ = 0, 1/4, 1/2, and 3/4 are 6.03, 5.70, 5.11, and 4.72, respectively.
-Similarly, for a dynamic central node, we obtain the values of 5.68, 5.34, 4.78, and 4.37.
-We have not included the weighted portfolio layer for θ = 1, as it is not very informative.
-This is due to the fact that the maximum return portfolio comprises only one asset (the maximum return asset in the current time window) and, therefore, $l{\mathbf{P}}(t, \theta$ = 1) fluctuates wildly as the maximum return asset changes over time.
+When static central node is used, the average values of the weighted portfolio layer $l{\mathbf{P}}(t,\theta)$ for $\theta = 0, 1/2, 1/2, 3/4$ are 6.03, 5.70, 5.11 and 4.72, respectively.
+Similarly, for a dynamic central node, we obtain the values of 5.68, 5.34, 4.78 and 4.37.
+We have not included the weighted portfolio layer for $\theta = 1$, as it is not very informative.
+This is due to the fact that the maximum return portfolio comprises only one asset (the maximum return asset in the current time window) and, therefore, $l{\mathbf{P}}(t, \theta = 1)$ fluctuates wildly as the maximum return asset changes over time.